stallum/NOVA/README.md

 # N.O.V.A. — Project README

 This README documents the N.O.V.A. project (Núcleo Organizador de Verbetes e Anotações).
 The file contains two language sections: English and Portuguese.
-It describes the technologies, architecture, programming logic, how to run and extend the project, environment variables, and suggested next steps.
+It describes the technologies, architecture, programming logic, how to run and extend the project and environment variables.

 ## English